 Even more Personalised experiences

-With COVID, the demand for an even more personalised, human-centered experience has skyrocketed.
+With COVID, the demand for an even more personalised, human-centred experience has skyrocketed.
 Netflix is a tech brand that has done this really well.
 Through tracking customers’ habits and usage, they’ve been able to stay one step ahead.
 Data gathered by AI revealed that many users were re-watching old series of Gilmore Girls, motivating a new series to be produced, available only on Netflix.

 You may think this to be an ingenious example of connecting the dots between data and delivery but isn’t this obvious?